tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpModule.md

 #### Exits
 Each gable of a module represents an *exit*.
 Most modules only have two *exits*, for example line-modules, you will have one in each direction: *east* and *west*.
+When the the track ends at the module, you add only one exit.

 When you specify exits for *station modules* you must imagine that you stand at the operation place and have the module to the north of you.
 Then *west* exits will be the ones to the *left* and the *east* exits will be the ones to the right.